k-ysu/raptor-public/README.md

 Tweet on twitter once new video comes up.
 See examples below.
 This is user aquisition purpose. https://twitter.com/CoreGameTV_fort

-# To see my work sa Data Scientist
+# To see my work as Data Scientist

 See link below.
 This is the source code to create video summary table utlizing python, SQL.